aleksds/bates_galaxies_lab/README.md

 This is a version of the jr_compilation*py code that calculates fluxes, luminosities, colors, mass-to-light ratios, and stellar masses.
-This is an outdated piece of code was used to check the mass-to-light ratios and total stellar mass estimate for the galaxy J0905.
+This is an outdated piece of code that was used to check the mass-to-light ratios and total stellar mass estimate for the galaxy J0905.